Anxiety Therapy

-Are you exhausted from always being the one who has it together?
-Tired of that constant voice in your head that never gives you a break?
-If you're a woman who's been conditioned to put everyone else first while your own anxiety symptoms spiral out of control, I see you.
+Anxiety therapy is for women like you, the ones who are exhausted from always being the one who has it together, tired of that constant voice in your head that never gives you a break.
+If you've been conditioned to put everyone else first while your own anxiety symptoms spiral out of control, I see you.
 And I'm here to help.

-I'm a mental health professional in Lynwood, WA who specializes in treating anxiety disorders for women who are done with surface-level solutions.
-My anxiety therapy isn't about telling you to "just breathe" or asking "how does that make you feel?"
-It's about understanding why you developed these patterns and creating real, lasting change.
+Anxiety therapy in my Lynnwood, WA practice isn't about telling you to "just breathe" or asking "how does that make you feel?"
+It's about understanding why you developed these patterns in the first place and creating real, lasting change, not just surface-level coping strategies that keep you stuck in the same exhausting cycle.

 Understanding Anxiety Disorders: You're Not Broken